dhritix1999/CodingCallengeE-CommerceAPI/README.md

 # How to Run
 Before running the application, you will need to make sure you are have Maven and Java 11

-You can build the project and run the tests by using the following command:
+You can build the project by using the following command:
 ```bash
 mvn clean install
 ```